Compress Programming Guide

 doca_mmap_start,

 doca_mmap_dev_add).
-It should then populate the mmap with one or more memory regions (
+It should then populate the mmap with exactly memory region (

 doca_mmap_export).